flexbox/react-native-bootcamp/challenges/release/02-new.md

 ## 📡 What you will learn

-- Cconfiguring development and production variants in a managed project
+- Configuring development and production variants in a managed project

 ## 👾 Before we start the exercise